 When facing large expenses, such as a major renovation, debt obligation or emergency medical bill, many people look to the equity in their home for help.

-If you’ve assessed home equity options and determined that a term loan — a lump sum paid back over a fixed period — is right for you, there are two choices: a cash-out refinance or second mortgage cash-out.
+If you’ve assessed home equity options and determined that a term loan — a lump sum paid back over a fixed period — is right for you, there are two choices that a mortgage lender can help you with: A cash-out refinance or a second mortgage cash-out.

 Although both are effective tools for accessing cash, your financial needs and existing home equity will dictate which option is most suitable.